Trump administration seeks $250 billion more in aid for small U.S. businesses: Mnuchin

 Pelosi on Monday consulted with rank-and-file members of her Democratic majority about House committees working on a bill that could top $1 trillion to augment the $2.3 trillion measure enacted last month.

-With McConnell's announcement of a separate vote on small business aid, it was not yet clear whether the Democratic-controlled House would follow suit and quickly approve that as a standalone measure.
+The aide said legislation also would increase funding for federal agencies, such as the Labor Department and Small Business Administration which now must deal with an explosive growth in unemployment and loan programs, respectively.

-In an interview on CNN, Pelosi said there would have to be "certain considerations" ensuring the program benefits all who qualify for additional money for small businesses to advance.
+In an interview on CNN, Pelosi said she wanted to ensure that a range of financial institutions, including community and minority-owned banks, could participate in the loan program and that the lending did not just go to businesses that had existing relationships with lenders.

-Some small restaurant operators have already voiced concerns that the loan program was structured so that large companies and large franchisees could unfairly qualify for the help.
+Some small restaurant operators have voiced concerns the loan program was structured so that large companies and large franchisees could gain advantage.

 By Richard Cowan and David Lawder